-Missing dichotomous outcome data will be managed according to the ITT principle, and it will be assumed that patients in the full analysis set who dropped out after randomisation had a negative outcome.
+Missing dichotomous outcome data will be managed according to the ITT principle, and it will be assumed that patients in the full analysis set who dropped out after randomization had a negative outcome.
 Missing continuous outcome data will be analysed using last observation carried forward to the final assessment (LOCF) if LOCF data were reported by the trial authors; if LOCF (or other imputation method) data are not available, missing data will be analysed using a validated method.
 We will use published SD, where available.
-If SD are not available from the publication, SD will be calculated from p values, t-values, CIs or SEs.54 If these values are missing, attempts will be made to obtain SD or p values, t-values, CIs or SEs from trial authors.
-Where SDs are not available, a validated method for imputation will be used.55 We will check that the original SDs are normally distributed, so that the imputed SD represents the average.
+If SD are not available from the publication, SD will be calculated from p-values, t-values, confidence intervals or standard errors .
+If these values are missing, attempts will be made to obtain SD or p-values, t-values, confidence intervals or standard errors from trial authors.
+Where SDs are not available, a validated method for imputation will be used .
+We will check that the original SDs are normally distributed, so that the imputed SD represents the average.
 Where imputation is employed, data will be interpreted with caution, and the degree of heterogeneity observed will need to be taken into account when interpreting findings.
 A sensitivity analysis will also be undertaken to examine the effect of imputation of the findings.

-Assessment of clinical and methodological heterogeneity within treatment comparisons evaluate the degree of clinical and methodological heterogeneity, we will generate descriptive statistics for trial and study population characteristics across all eligible trials.
-We will assess the presence of clinical heterogeneity within each pairwise comparison by comparing these characteristics.50
+Assessment of clinical and methodological heterogeneity within treatment comparisons

+The studies synthesized in each pairwise comparison need to be similar enough in terms of patient characteristics, setting, and outcome definitions, among others, in order to obtain interpretable and useful results .
+To evaluate the degree of clinical and methodological heterogeneity, we will generate descriptive statistics for trial and study population characteristics across all eligible trials.
+We will assess the presence of clinical heterogeneity within each pairwise comparison by comparing these characteristics .